Playbook-Technologies/recruitment-task/README.md

 ```

-2. Postgres database on `port 5543` with following tables, containing workouts data
+2. there's also a Postgres database on the port `5543` with following tables, containing workout completions data
 ```
 workouts
 +--+-----------+----------+